-HIGH SCHOOL: Harford County Public Schools has 10 high schools that offer a variety of instructional and extracurricular programs.
+HIGH SCHOOL: HCPS has 10 high schools that offer a variety of instructional and extracurricular programs.
 For information regarding graduation requirements, www.hcps.org.

-High School Eligibility Policy - In order to participate in curricular and extracurricular activities in any Harford County public high school, students must be officially registered and physically attending a Harford County public school.
+High School Eligibility Policy - In order to participate in extracurricular activities in any Harford County public secondary school, students must be officially registered and physically attending a Harford County public school.
 A student may be declared ineligible to participate in extracurricular activities for reasons based on academic performance or citizenship.
-A student will be declared ineligible when the student has received a failing grade in any subject on a quarterly report card or as a final grade, and may be deemed ineligible for disciplinary incidents.
+A student will be declared ineligible when the student has received a failing grade in any subject on a quarterly report card or as a final grade, and additionally may be deemed ineligible for disciplinary incidents.
 For a complete listing of eligibility rules, please refer to the Board Policy on Participation in Extracurricular Activities.